 the solution to the invasive weed problem.

-Volunteers and supporters include adults, elementary, middle and high school students from the community; members from Newcastle Trails, Newcastle Historical Society, Newcastle Chamber of Commerce, Hazen High School, Hazen's Girls and Boys Cross Country Teams, Liberty High School, Northwest Outdoor 4-H Club, Hazelwood Brownie Troop, Boys Scouts from the Community, Newport Woods Association, The International School in Bellevue, Hazen High School Earth Core Club, Hazen Key Club, Newcastle Starbucks, Sweet Decadence, Newcastle Dentistry, Attorneys Maria Victoria, LLP, Orthodontic Excellence, and more.....
+Volunteers and supporters include adults, elementary, middle and high school students from the community; University of Washington, Bellevue College, Hazen High School, Liberty High School, Hazen's Girls and Boys Cross Country Teams, Northwest Outdoor 4-H Club, Hazelwood Brownie Troop, Girl and Boy Scouts from the Eastside Community, Hazen High School Earth Core Club, Hazen Key Club, the Newport Woods Association, the International School in Bellevue, members from Newcastle Trails, the Newcastle Historical Society, the Hazelwood and Newcastle Elementary Schools PTSA's, and many more.....